agmanuelian/tokenprices/README.md

 This file contains the Python code for the Lambda function that retrieves the price of a cryptocurrency token.

 ### function.zip
-This file contains the Terraform variables used in the main.tf file.
+This file contains all the necessary files for the Lambda function to work (source code, and needed libraries)

 ## Deployment Details
 The Terraform code creates the following AWS resources: